aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 * `pointInTimeRecovery` --> Gets copied over from global table level props if defined.
 * `tableClass` --> Gets copied over from global table level props if defined.
 * `tags` --> Gets copied over from global table level props if defined.
-* `readWithAutoScaling` --> Gets copied over from global table level props if defined.
-* `readCapactity` --> Gets copied over from global table level props if defined.
+* `read` --> Gets copied over from global table level props if defined.
 * `encryptionKey` --> This needs to be defined per replica
 * `kinesisStream` --> This needs to be defined per replica
 * `globalSecondaryIndexOptions`
   * `indexName` --> Needs to be specified
   * `contributorInsightsEnabled` --> Gets copied over from global table level props or replica level props if defined.
-  * `read` --> Gets copied over from either table level GSI props, replica level props or global table level props.
+  * `read` --> Gets copied over from either table level GSI props or replica level props or global table level props.

 ##### Capacities

-Write capacity cannot be configured for replicas.
-Read capacity can be specified for replicas.
+Write capacity cannot be configured for replicas but read capacity can be specified for replicas.

 You only need to specify read capacity if you want it to be different from the global table level value.
-If its undefined, it uses the table level value.
+If its undefined, it uses the table global table level value.

 ```typescript
 new GlobalTable(tableStack, 'GlobalTable', {